Annual Meeting & Co-op Board

 Any Midwest Electric member is eligible who will be a college or trade school student in the fall of 2019.
 Members, or children of members, must enter at the annual meeting, where the winner will be drawn and must physically be attending to win.
 Money will be disbursed in Feb.
 2020 following confirmation of college or trade school enrollment with a minimum 2.5 GPA.

-This year’s Annual Meeting is June 1, 2019, at St. Marys High School.
+The Annual Meeting is typically the first Saturday in June at St. Marys High School.
 Registration and the free breakfast buffet start at 8:15 a.m.
 The business meeting starts at 9:15 a.m.
 Read Ohio Cooperative Living for more information and an RSVP card.
 Watch your mail in mid-May for your official ballot.

 View the 2019 Annual Report here, as printed in May's issue of Ohio Cooperative Living magazine.